I Want an End to Indefinite Detention

 The first step towards ending the harm of unjust detention is to introduce a time limit.

 Immigration detention is not a form of criminal punishment, but detention centres look and operate like prisons.
-In most cases, people are held in small cells with barred windows, where they are locked in for several hours during the day and at night.
+In most cases, people are held in small cells with barred windows, where they are locked in for up to 12 hours a day.

 Every day, we are seeing conditions in detention deteriorate.
 Health and support services are straining to meet demand.
-Power cuts are common.
 We have received numerous reports of hunger strikes, incidents of self-harm and attempted suicides.

 If you want a time limit on detention, sign our action today and stay up to date with developments in our campaign.